Agodak/Starcraft-AI/README.md

 # Starcraft-AI
 Reinforcement learning in Starcraft 2
-This project implements two AI algorithms (Q-learning and Deep Q-learning) for the video game Starcraft 2.
+This project implements two AI algorithms (Deep Q-learning and A2C) for the video game Starcraft 2.